 Folks, we believe every man and woman who has the capacity to work, should work.
-When an individual ends up in the MCSO jail there is a good chance they will end up working one of the sheriff's elite inmate work programs that earns the sheriff thousands of dollars per year.
+When an individual ends up in the MCSO jail there is a good chance they will end up working one of the sheriff's elite inmate work programs that earn the sheriff thousands of dollars per year.
 The sheriff has her temporary service on-going within sheriff's office.

 If an inmate is very unlucky or disliked he/she could end up on one of Franklin's free labor programs.
 We will call this program what it is: Slave Labor.
 Which means they may get a chance to refinish Sheriff Ana Franklin's drywall and repaint her house for free.
-They could end up with Judge Howell and/or her husband doing work around the house the honey dew doesn't like to do.
-They could end up working 12 hour days or nights mowing lawns, working in the the animal shelter, the Priceville Arena, the sheriff's posse grounds, or one of the other state or county agencies.
+They could end up with Judge Howell and/or her husband doing work around the house the honeydew doesn't like to do.
+They could end up working 12 hour days or nights mowing lawns, working in the animal shelter, the Priceville Arena, the sheriff's posse grounds, or one of the other state or county agencies.

-For all of you die hard folks who believe that prisoners deserve what they get while in jail, hold on just a minute.
+For all of you die-hard folks who believe that prisoners deserve what they get while in jail, hold on just a minute.
 Their punishment is being in jail.
 Working a man or a woman 12 hours a day without pay is slave labor.
-In some instances inmates are given up to 17 cents per hour.
+In some instances, inmates are given up to 17 cents per hour.

 Perhaps the no pay program will be in place when and if Franklin, Ziaja, Bones, and Venegoni are arrested.

 Inmates at three Alabama prisons have issued unified demands after initiating a widespread work stoppage on May 1.
 They are protesting exploitative labor policies and horrific prison conditions caused, in part, by overcrowding; Alabama’s prisons are operating at close to 200 percent over capacity.